rafaelbenetti/csharp/REVIEW.md

  - A clustered index alters the way that the rows are stored.
     - With a clustered index the rows are stored physically on the disk in the same order as the index.
  - Every table can have exactly one clustered index.
+ - By default Primary Key is clustered.
+ - You can have clustered for Primary Key and others nonclustered indexes.
  - You can create a clustered index that covers more than one column.
 For example: create Index index_name(col1, col2, col.....).

  ```sql